PascalObengPoku/Road-Accident-Analysis/README.md

 How do weather, lighting, and road conditions affect accidents?

 # Visualization
-An interactive Tableau dashboard was developed to present insights:
+A graphical representation was developed to present insights:
 Accident trends by year and month
 Geographic distribution of accidents
 Severity analysis (Fatal, Serious, Slight)